xzzulz/deathspeak/readme.md

 * expressive: agile syntax of expressions.
 * easy to read: compact and noise free syntax that is easier to read.
 * easy to write: agile and compact syntax that is easier to write.
-* simple: based on clear and coherent concepts.
+* simple: based on precise and coherent concepts.
 * comfortable: smaller conceptual footprint for reduced programmer stress.

-okami is not the right way, is just an option.
+### license

+open source license to be added soon

 ## Introduction

-For now, see the specs draft
+For now, see the specs working draft

 * More to be added